 The first mistake is so common that not only will people continue to advise you to perform it, but Etsy has also stated that it is a poor technique on multiple occasions.

 It’s the idea that “Your tags and titles must correspond.”
-This is incorrect, and if you’re attempting to repeat all of your keywords in your titles as well as your tags, you’ll be spending a lot of time.
+This is incorrect, and if you’re attempting to repeat all of your keywords in your titles and tags, you’ll be spending a lot of time.

 Going to go crazy and